Russian senator criticizes Scholz for interfering in relations between Moscow, Kiev

 MOSCOW, May 15. /TASS/.
 A Russian senator castigated the refusal by German Chancellor Olaf Scholz to seek peace in Ukraine on Russia’s terms as interference in relations between Moscow and Kiev.

-"German Chancellor Olaf Scholz spoke against peace in Ukraine on Russia’s terms," Viktor Bondarev, chair of the defense and security committee of Russia’s Federation Council (upper parliament house), wrote on his Telegram channel on Monday.
+"German Chancellor Olaf Scholz spoke against peace in Ukraine on Russia’s terms," Viktor Bondarev, chair of the defense and security committee of Russia’s Federation Council (upper house of parliament), wrote on his Telegram channel on Monday.
 "Such remarks on the part of a German statesman are blatant interference in bilateral relations between Russia and Ukraine <…>.
 And they encourage Ukraine to continue the conflict, while allowing the Nazi regime to stay in power in that country," he added.

 "Russia stands for peace and opposes aggression.
-However, we won’t allow any attempt of imposing a peace agreement on us on terms that would be unacceptable to us," Bondarev warned.
+However, we won’t allow any attempt at imposing a peace agreement on us on terms that would be unacceptable to us," Bondarev warned.